Melindrea/mariehogebrandt-se/texts/terminology.md

 Descriptions and definitions of words commonly (or not...) used.
 </summary>

-Words are occasionally difficult, since their definition occasionally differs depending on the biases of the person who uses them.
+Words can be difficult, since their definition occasionally differs depending on the biases of the person who uses them.
 To at least try to minimise that, this is a catch-all page for terminology and how I use it.
 It shouldn't differ too much from the dictionaries (and Wikipedia), but with more examples so we are on the same page.

 ## 3-tier Architecture {#architecture}
 For the more formal and broader (IE not just web development) definition, [Wikipedia has an article on 3-tier Architecture](http://en.wikipedia.org/wiki/Multitier_architecture), which is the basis for my definitions.